What to Know Before Traveling to Iceland

 Northern lights above lighthouse

 However, this time is also when it is best to see the Northern Lights so a lot of people like to visit during this time.
 It’s also worth noting that there is partial light as the sun rises in the morning and in the late afternoon as the sun sets.
-Our only advice is to plan the trip well.
+Our only advice is to plan your Iceland trip well.
 Don’t expect to see everything and be ready to change your plans.

 3. Tours, admission tickets, and dinner reservations need to be made in advance